seedhodler/seedhodler-os/README.md

 # Seedhodler OS - BETA
 !!!
 This software is in beta and considered unstable!
 Use it at your own risk!
 We are not responsible for any damage/harm/loss resulting through using this software !!!

-It is the corresponding image for https://github.com/seedhodler/seedhodler-beta A corresponding image for the current up to date project https://github.com/seedhodler/seedhodler will be released in the future
+This is the corresponding image for https://github.com/seedhodler/seedhodler-beta A corresponding image for the current up-to-date project https://github.com/seedhodler/seedhodler will be released in the future.

 ## Build on Linux (and macOS?)

 Building on macOS might be possible by activating cross compiling support in nix after installing it.
 I didn't test this so far since i don't own a mac.
 In case you have the chance, please test it and edit the readme.